-So, you’ve given up the old analogue cigarettes and have turned to vapes.
+So, you’ve given up the old analogue cigarettes and you’ve turned to vapes.
 Let’s look at how vaping will affect your tattoos.
 And whether or not you should vape before, during or after getting a new tattoo.

 But first, let’s just take a minute to say congratulations!